Notable Links

 5. Can't Cite It?
 Don't Write It

-If you can't cite, with links, other sources for a detailed accusation or salacious rumor, then DON'T WRITE IT HERE.
+If you can’t cite, with links, other sources for a detailed accusation or salacious rumor, then DON’T WRITE IT HERE.
 Not only will a post like that not be promoted, it will be deleted, and you may be permanently banned from the site.
 We are not the place for you to attempt to float negative, damaging rumors about candidates, no matter the party.
-We're not getting sued over some rumor you tried to start.
+It’s wrong.
+Period.

-Don't bother trying to justify some action by saying, "Well, the Colorado Pols authors did it!"
-We take full responsibility for anything that appears under the byline "Colorado Pols," and we take that responsibility very seriously.
+Don’t bother trying to justify some action by saying, “Well, the Colorado Pols authors did it!”
+We take full responsibility for anything that appears under the byline “Colorado Pols,” and we take that responsibility very seriously.
+Anything we write has been sourced and verified.
 We do not, and will not, take responsibility for anything you write.

 6. No Embedded Video That Plays Automatically

 Some video clips can be embedded into a blog like Colorado Pols with instructions to start playing the video as soon as the page is loaded.
-This is absolutely not allowed, because everybody can relate to hearing a video start up on their screen out of nowhere.
-It can be embarrassing, or worse, for people reading Colorado Pols at work, and it's generally just a total pain in the ass.
+This is absolutely not allowed, because it’s annoying.
+Everybody can relate to hearing a video start up on their screen out of nowhere; it can be embarrassing, or worse, for people reading Colorado Pols at work, and it’s generally just a total pain in the ass.
 We will immediately delete any video we find that is set to auto-play.

 7. Turn off the CAPS LOCK Button

 People who write entire sentences or paragraphs in ALL CAPS are pretentious assholes.
-Yeah, we said it.
-ALL CAPS is hard to read and it's just downright irritating, so please don't do it.
+Don’t be a pretentious asshole.

 COLORADO POLS RULES & REGULATIONS